Session Dates: June 18 - July 8

 Completion & Balancing

 Presents methodology and procedures to develop advanced algebraic skills essential for the study of higher mathematics.
-Note that CAPITAL LETTERS is the continuation of LETTERS and introduces topics such as advanced factoring techniques and rational functions.

 That’s what a function is all about!